|

 blocking foreign radio stations, it also controls all import of

+books, all postal mail and all foreign press simultaneously.
 It is not only dubious democracies that restrain the use of the net.

 Australia does the same, although to a much lesser degree.
 Citizens